denten-books/plain-text/2-surface.md

 In the first decade of the twentieth century, Fankhauser imagined magnetic storage as an audio format, combining the best of telegraphy and telephony in once device.
-For the purposes of data storage, magnetic tape technology did not mature until the 1950s.
-For example, the state of the art relay calculator commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Harvard Computation laboratory in 1947 still made use of standard telegraph "tape readers and punchers," adapted for computation with the aid of engineers from Western Union Telegraph Company [@staff_description_1949, 1-40].[^ln2-punch] The relay calculator was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch wide paper tape with "five intelligence holes."
+For the purposes of data storage, magnetic recording technology did not mature until the 1950s, when advances in composite plastics made it possible to manufacture tape cheaper and more durable than its paper alternatives.
+The state of the art relay calculator commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Harvard Computation laboratory in 1947 still made use of standard issue telegraph "tape readers and punchers," adapted for computation with the aid of engineers from Western Union Telegraph Company [@staff_description_1949, 1-40].[^ln2-punch] The relay calculator was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch wide paper tape, partitioned into "five intelligence holes."
+To give you a sense of the machine's storage capacity, each quantity entered for computation took up thirteen lines of code [@staff_description_1949, 30].
 The readers and punches were capable of running at 600 operations per minute.
 Four Model 15 Page-Printers gave the means to compare the printed characters with the digits stored in the ticker tape-based controlling print register.
-In this setup, the numerical inscription was therefore already split between input and output channels: with input stored on ticker tape and output on the printed page, for verification.
+In this setup, the numerical inscription was therefore already split between input and output
+channels: with input stored on ticker tape and output on the printed page for verification.

-The next generation Mark III Calculator, commissioned by the Navy's Bureau of Ordinance in 1948 and completed in 1950 at Harvard jettisoned tape in favor of magnetic drum and tape.
-The drum provided for limited but fast "internal" storage, where the tape was slower but easily swapped and extended to many reels.
+The Mark III Calculator which followed the Harvard Computation Laboratory's earlier efforts was likewise commissioned by the Navy's Bureau of Ordinance.
+It was completed in 1950.
+The Mark III "organization" (we would say "architecture" today) jettisoned tape in favor of multiple magnetic drums and a system of reel-to-reel tape recorders.
+The drums, limited in their storage capacity, revolved at much faster speeds than tape.
+They were used for fast, temporary, internal storage.
 The surface of the magnetic drums was coated with a "thin film composed of finely divided magnetic oxides of iron suspended in a plastic lacquer, and applied to the drums with an artist's air brush" [@staff_description_1952, 1].
-The machine used twenty-five such drums, rotating at 6900 rpm and each capable of storing 240 binary digits.
+Mark III employed twenty-five such drums, rotating at 6900 rpm and each capable of storing 240 binary digits.

 In addition to the fast "internal storage" drums, the "floor plan" included eight slow "external storage" tape-read mechanisms.
+Tape was slower than drums but cheaper and easily extensible to multiple reels, answering the ideals of the Turing device, which called for "infinite tape."
+In practice, the tape was not infinite, but merely long enough to answer the needs of military computation.
+Unlike the drums, the tape was easily removable.
+Operators could prepare tape in advance at the alloted Instructional Tape Preparation Table.
-Following the Turing model, the tapes extended the storage capabilities of the machine.
-Operators could prepare tape with information that would then make its way onto the internal magnetic drums for for data calculation and machine sequencing and control.
-Mark III was further equipped with five printers "for presenting computed results in a form suitable for publication.
+The information on tape would then be transferred to a slow moving drum and transferred again to the fast-moving internal drum for data calculation, machine sequencing, and control.
+Mark III was further equipped with five printers "for presenting computed results in a form suitable for publication."
 The printers were capable of determining the "number of digits to be printed, the intercolumnar and interlinear spacing, and other items related to the typography of the printed page" [@staff_description_1952, 1-40].

 Data was recorded on tape using binary numerical notation.
-To enter the number onto tape, the operator used the "numerical tape preparation table," an actual piece of furniture separate from the main machine.
+To enter the number onto tape, the operator sat at the "numerical tape preparation table," another piece of furniture separate from the main machine.
 The data was stored on tape along two channels, running the length of the tape.
-The operator entered each number twice, first into Channel A and then into Channel B. This was done to prevent errors, since the operator worked blindly, without being able to see whether the intended mark registered properly on magnetic tape.
-An error bell would sound if the first quantity did not match the second, in which case the operator would have to reenter the mismatched digits [@staff_description_1952, 143-88].
+The operator entered each number twice, first into Channel A and then into Channel B. This was done to prevent errors, since the operator worked blindly, without being able to see whether the intended mark registered properly upon first entry.
+An error bell would sound when the first quantity did not match the second, in which case the operator would have to reenter the mismatched digits [@staff_description_1952, 143-88].
 To further "ensure completely reliable results" the operator could use one of the five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.

-I cover significant technical detail above to make sure that the contemporary reader understands what I describe as the "splitting of the sign" or the "multiple locations of the inscription" not as a metaphor, but literally.
+I cover significant technical detail throughout to make sure that the contemporary reader understands what I describe as the "splitting of the sign" or the "multiple locations of the inscription" not as a metaphor, but literally.
 Where the typewriter or the whole punch transfered the inscription from keyboard to paper directly, at the stroke of hammer and key, early electromagnetic devices compounded the inscription across multiple surfaces.
-The movement of the computed sign necessitated manifold "phase transitions" between media: from drum to tape, from one channel of the tape to another, and from tape to paper.
+The movement of the computed sign necessitated manifold "phase transitions" between media: from one channel of the tape to another, from tape to drum, from a slow drum to a fast one, and from drum and tape to paper.
+Where before, on ticker tape, the inscription remained visible, at least before it entered the wires as electrical signal, it now disappeared from view soon after the key press.
+Submerged into magnetic surface it began to resist direct observation.
-Upon key press, the sign now disappeared from view onto a magnetic surface that resists direct observation.
-The computed sign was displaced in time and space, undergoing a number of transformations in the process.
-These transformations in effect constitute what we mean by the "processing" part of "word processing."
+The computed sign underwent a number of transformations in the process of displacement in time and in space.
+You could prepare tape today, compute it tomorrow, and transmit it the day after.
+The transformation of the inscription from one medium to another, from one format into another in effect constitute what we mean by the "processing" part of "word processing."
+Telegraphy forever intertwined the symbol with machine control.
+Magnetic storage made it invisible.
-In the first stage of its development, the processed sign mixes with machine control code.
-In the second stage, it disappears from view.

-The potential incongruence between invisible data stroage and its apparent representation was a key problem in the decades perceeding the advent of the screen simulation.
-In a patent filed in 1954 on the behalf of the Borroughs Coproration of Detroit, Michigan Herman Epstein and Frank Innes describe an "electrographic printer," involving an "electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible" [@epstein_electrographic_1961, 1].
-The electrographic printer anticipates the modern photocopier.
-Rather than storing data in code, the inventors imagine forming letter shapes directly on the surface of magnetic tape.
-A small printing head would convert binary input into a five-by-seven grid of magnetic charges, capable of rendering the English alphabet.
+The potential incongruence between invisible data storage and its apparent representation was a key problem in the decades preceding the advent of the screen simulation.
+In a patent filed in 1954 on the behalf of the Borroughs Corporation of Detroit, Michigan Herman Epstein and Frank Innes describe an "electrographic printer," involving an "electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible" [@epstein_electrographic_1961, 1].
+The electrographic printer anticipated the modern photocopier.
+Rather than storing data in code, the inventors imagined forming letter shapes directly on the surface of magnetic tape, in a kind of a magnetic figure.
+A small printing head would convert binary input into a five-by-seven grid of charges, capable of rendering the English alphabet.
 The magnetic image could then be combined with a recording medium having the "correct physical properties to adhere to the electrostatic latent images" [@epstein_electrographic_1961, 2].
+A light dusting of powder ink would reveal the hidden magnetic image.

 !["Images formed by a negative voltage," from Electrographic Printer by Epstein and Innes [@epstein_electrographic_1961]](images/magnetic-alphabet-epstein.png)